najeebullahii/Diabetes_Readmission_Analysis/README.md

 └── README.md
 ```

----

 ## Dataset

-**Source:** UCI Machine Learning Repository — Diabetes 130-US Hospitals Dataset (1999–2008)
+UCI Machine Learning Repository — Diabetes 130-US Hospitals Dataset (1999–2008)

-Beata Strack, Jonathan P. DeShazo, Chris Gennings, Juan L. Olmo, Sebastian Ventura, Krzysztof J. Cios, and John N. Clore.
-"Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records."
+Strack et al. "Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records."
 BioMed Research International, 2014.

----

 ## Limitations

-- The dataset covers 1999 to 2008 — clinical practices and readmission policies have changed significantly since then
-- Only inpatient hospital encounters are included — outpatient follow-up data is absent
+The dataset covers 1999 to 2008, which means clinical practices and readmission policies have changed significantly since this data was collected.
+Only inpatient encounters are included, there is no outpatient follow-up data, which limits what can be said about post-discharge outcomes.
+Socioeconomic factors like insurance type, income level, and geography are not captured but almost certainly influence readmission rates in ways the model cannot see.
-- The dataset does not include actual outcomes post-discharge, only whether the patient was readmitted
-- Socioeconomic factors — insurance type, income level, geography — are not captured and likely influence readmission rates significantly

----

 ## License